 We've been privileged to have Thierry Girard and Dr. Elmira Gyul, Fine Arts Institute, Academy of Sciences of the Republic of Uzbekistan, contribute articles to the journal.

 From 2004 the collection of long piled rugs grew beyond a sensible number, now offered here in our Primitive Rug shop.
 The rugs are part of a private collection and the sale of these rugs helps to keep this website running.

 About Robert Cobcroft, founder of Primitive Rug.

-A professional corporate portrait and headshot photographer in Brisbane, Australia whose life involved in art and design eventually sparked an interest in these shaggy woven textiles.
+Robert Cobcroft is known for his creative portrait photography and is an innovator in the market for Brisbane headshots .
+His life is involved with art and design, which eventually sparked an interest in these shaggy woven textiles.
 Also an ex-elite cyclist and publisher of the cycling blog, Velo Aficionado.